neicnordic/sensitive-data-archive/README.md

 #### Running the integration tests

-This will build the container and run the integration test for the postgresql container.
+This will build the container and run the integration test for the PostgreSQL container.
 The same test will run on every PR in github:

 ```sh
 $ make integrationtest-postgres
 ...
 ```

-This will build the rabbitmq and sda containers and run the integration test for the rabbitmq container.
+This will build the RabbitMQ and SDA containers and run the integration test for the RabbitMQ container.
 The same test will run on every PR in github:

 ```sh
 $ make integrationtest-rabbitmq
 ...
 ```

-This will build all containers and run the integration tests for the sda stack.
+This will build all containers and run the integration tests for the SDA stack.
 The same test will run on every PR in github:

 ```sh
 $ make integrationtest-sda